mbanados/Garage-Door/README.md

 connect a magnetic switch to GPIO 4 as folows
 	3.3 volts from RPI to 10K Ohm resistor
-	10K home resistor to common on switch and to 1K Ohm resistor 1K Ohm resistor to GPIO4
+	10K home resistor to common on switch and also forked to 1K Ohm resistor 1K Ohm resistor to GPIO4
 	Ground on RPI to positive on switch